Tabascl/QplixCoding/README.md

 ***
 ## Coding-Test: Transform a txt File to a given Json format
 ***
-Created Python file __'main.py' to generate a Json File out of a Txt File
+Created Python file '__main.py__' to generate a Json File out of a Txt File
 1. Start the main file
 2. Choose import file
 3. Explorer opens